RasaHQ/rasa/examples/formbot/README.md

 - **data/stories.md** contains training stories for Core model
 - **actions.py** contains the implementation of a custom FormAction
 - **domain.yml** contains the domain of the assistant
-- **endpoints.yml** contains webhook configuration for the custom action
+- **endpoints.yml** contains the webhook configuration for the custom action
 - **nlu_tensorflow.yml** contains the pipeline configuration of the NLU model
 - **Makefile** contains the shell commands which you can use to run this example